wobo-gavin/repo0312/UPGRADING.md

 ### Other changes

 * All response header helper functions return a string rather than mixing Header objects and strings inconsistently
 * Removed cURL blacklist support.
-This is no longer necessary now that Expect, Accept, etc are managed by /* Replaced /* Replaced /* Replaced Guzzle */ */ */ directly via interfaces
+This is no longer necessary now that Expect, Accept, etc. are managed by /* Replaced /* Replaced /* Replaced Guzzle */ */ */ directly via interfaces
 * Removed the injecting of a request object onto a response object.
 The methods to get and set a request still exist but are a no-op until removed.